 < Back to Blog

-Scoring 5,000 Influencers with AI: An Automated Enrichment Pipeline
+Scoring Thousands of Influencers with AI: An Automated Enrichment Pipeline

-How I built an n8n workflow that scrapes LinkedIn and Instagram data for 5,000+ contacts and classifies them into influencer tiers.
+How I built an n8n workflow that scrapes LinkedIn and Instagram data for thousands of contacts and classifies them into influencer tiers.

-The coaching certification company I worked for has over 5,000 graduates.
-Each one is a potential influencer and affiliate partner - but the challenge is figuring out which ones actually have reach and engagement.
-Manually reviewing 5,000 LinkedIn and Instagram profiles would take months.
+A company I worked for had thousands of alumni.
+Each one was a potential influencer and affiliate partner, but the challenge was figuring out which ones actually had reach and engagement.
+Manually reviewing that many LinkedIn and Instagram profiles would take months.
 So I built a pipeline that does it in hours.

 The Problem

-The graduate database in HubSpot had names, emails, and certification dates.
+The contact database in HubSpot had names, emails, and program completion dates.
 That's it.
 To build an influencer and affiliate program, we needed:

 • LinkedIn follower and connection counts